by Neil Bauman, Ph.D.

 If you don’t know what Meniere’s disease is like, here’s the 30-second “elevator” version.
 Meniere’s disease typically comes as a series of “attacks”.
 A classic Meniere’s attack includes a fluctuating hearing loss, vertigo (often accompanied by nausea and vomiting), tinnitus and a feeling of fullness in your affected ear.
 An attack can last from a few minutes to a few hours to a few days.

 For many people with Meniere’s disease, vertigo is the worst symptom.
-Here’s three real-life examples to help you understand the severe trauma such people suffer through.
+Here’s three real-life examples to help you understand the severe trauma such people can suffer through.

 I used to have terrible vertigo attacks.
 The room would spin in one direction constantly for a week or two, then in the opposite direction for ‘daze’ on end.
 Then it would stop for a week, or for several months, and then start again.